MahmoudAshours/RetroPlayer/README.md

 - [ ] Submit the application.

 ## Upcoming features
+I plan to complete working on this project , but after learning **FLame** Which is a game engine for flutter .

-- Not all letters have the same power , each letter has the *Ascilion power* Where the King **Z** is the letter which controls other letters to attack Tobor.
+- [ ] Not all letters have the same power , each letter has the *Ascilion power* Where the King **Z** is the letter which controls other letters to attack Tobor.
+- [ ] Letters have Life points according to their size , where the letter Q is geometrically drew larger than Y for example.
+- [ ] Adding different languages not only english.
+- [ ] Including all different Retro-Futuristic fonts (Elixia , Blanka , etc..)

 This section maybe long , it'll be my own walkthrough the hackathon days!